Mockingbird District Tournament

 National Speech & Debate Association

-This is your official invitation to have you and your students participate in the District Tournament for the Mockingbird District of the National Speech & Debate Association which will be held in-person February 25-26 on the campus of Samford University in Birmingham, Alabama.
-All Events Will Be In-Person.
+This is your official invitation to have you and your students participate in the Mockingbird District Tournament of the National Speech & Debate Association whichwill be held on the Vaughn Road Campus of Montgomery Academy on March 1-2, 2024. .

 The rules for this tournament are outlined on the NSDA website.
 They are lengthy and involved, but I will highlight a few of them.
 If you want every detail you can go to speechanddebate.org - scroll down and at the bottom, click on “Forms & Manuals” and you can print out the entire manual.
-WE MUST FOLLOW THESE RULES and they are different for this year AS WE ARE NOT DOING THE UP/DOWN SYSTEM - we will run 3 prelim rounds of speech and 4 prelim rounds of debate followed by the appropriate break rounds.
+WE MUST FOLLOW THESE RULES.
 Here are a few highlights that you need to know:

 3) A student must attend the high school they represent at the district and national tournament.